Tracing the Roots of Halloween Through History and Myth

-In the 1940s that word was now being used to describe witchcraft, by British born Gerald Gardner who was the pioneer that bought modern pagan witchcraft into being known as Wicca and was a Wiccan himself.
+In the 1940s that word was now being used to describe witchcraft, by British-born Gerald Gardner who was the pioneer that brought modern pagan witchcraft into being known as Wicca and was a Wiccan himself.
 He was an author and an able anthropologist, an archaeologist.

-A case studies The European Witch Hunt c.
-1450-1750 and Witch Hunt today Gendercide Watch refers to the fact other continents and modern-day witch hunts still happen.
+A case study The European Witch Hunt c.
+1450-1750 and Witch Hunt Today Gendercide Watch refers to the fact other continents and modern-day witch hunts still happen.

-They associated witchcraft to the devil and those who practiced the craft would not enter heaven.
-Engaging in witchcraft, they believed it exposed people to demonic influences where Satan took control.
+They associated witchcraft with the devil and those who practised the craft would not enter heaven.
+Engaging in witchcraft, they believed exposed people to demonic influences where Satan took control.
 Many people have blamed or documented this as being a Christian belief and that they were the route of all evil to eradicate witches.

 Bible references to witchcraft